Educational programmes and resources

 In order to improve clinical practice, the ESC charges groups of European experts with the task of creating recommendations and guidelines for clinical practice, published as Task Force Reports, or other Study Groups.

 Each Working Group has ever participated in the creation or reviewing of these guidelines.
 Discover below the list of published ESC Guidelines or browse on your Working Groups' education page.

-Discover your Working Groups' activities at ESC Congress or directly browse resources on ESC Congress 365 platform
+Discover your Working Groups' activities at ESC Congress or directly browse resources on ESC 365 platform

 If available, resources from past events can be found on your Working Group education page.
 However, to discover upcoming events, visit the Working Groups Events page.

-During the ESC Congress or Working Group annual meetings, some Working Groups acknowledge the outstanding work of young researcher in offering research awards.
+During ESC Congress or Working Group annual meetings, some Working Groups acknowledge the outstanding work of young researchers in offering research awards.

 Discover the previous awardees and become the next!

-Open to Working Group members, the Exchange Grant is a great opportunity for young investigators to conduct scientific research in the field of the Working Group.
+Open to Working Group on Thrombosis members, the Young Thrombosis Researchers Exchange Grant is a great opportunity for young investigators to conduct scientific research in Thrombosis.
 The grant covers the salary of a 12 month research proposal in an ESC member country or ESC Affiliated country and aims to:

 In 2009, the ESC launched the EURObservational Research Programme (EORP) to provide a better understanding of medical practice, based on observational data collected with more robust methodological procedures.